KhaDarel Hodge

-KhaDarel Jamal Hodge (born January 3, 1995) is an American professional football wide receiver for the Atlanta Falcons of the National Football League (NFL).
+KhaDarel Jamal Hodge (born January 3, 1995) is an American professional football wide receiver for the San Francisco 49ers of the National Football League (NFL).
 He played college football for the Prairie View A&M Panthers.

 Early life

-Hodge was born in D'Lo, Mississippi and raised there with three siblings by a single mother, Michelle Hodge, and by his grandfather, who is a preacher.
+Hodge was born on January 3, 1995 in D'Lo, Mississippi and raised there with three siblings by a single mother, Michelle Hodge, and by his grandfather, who is a preacher.
 Hodge attended and played high school football at Mendenhall High School.
 Hodge became the starting quarterback at Mendenhall during his sophomore season and threw for over 3,000 passing yards and ran for over 2,000 yards along with 68 total touchdowns during his junior and senior seasons.
 He was named second-team All-State his senior season.

 College career

 Hodge began his career as a quarterback at Alcorn State but left after one year, during which he redshirted.
 He then went to Hinds Community College, where he transitioned to wide receiver, for one season before moving on to Prairie View A&M. Hodge played three seasons for the Panthers, catching 104 passes for 1,797 yards and 21 touchdowns.
 As a senior, Hodge had 48 receptions for 844 yards and 12 touchdowns and was named first-team All-Southwestern Athletic Conference and Black College All-America.